From the Ground Up

 Having adequate capacity is a critical factor for effective rural community economic development.

-Over the past decade or so, the responsibility for fostering rural economic survival, growth, and sustainability has continued to shift towards that of local government.
-However, they simply cannot, and should not, do it alone.
-That’s where our organization, Economic Developers Alberta (EDA), can help.
+Demands on economic development practitioners in rural and remote communities can often be overwhelming and time consuming.
+The responsibility for fostering rural economic survival, growth, and sustainability has continued to shift towards local government and they simply cannot, and should not, do it alone.

 EDA has designed a comprehensive support framework for rural communities called, ‘From the Ground Up: Building Economic Development Capacity in Rural Alberta’.
 This framework aims to increase local capacity in smaller/rural communities by augmenting the level of practitioner and community stakeholder knowledge, skills, and industry networks; while serving as a catalyst to help them set and reach their economic development goals.